parihumagain/Give-me-gestalt_group_3/preregistration/preregistration.md

 # Analysis Plan
-• for single trial data: if they took longer than 30 secs to decide?
+• for single trial data: if they took longer than 30 secs to decide?<br>
-• for data from a whole participant: if they rated all likleness/recognitions the same, if the answered in <1s if they took longer than 10s 5 or more trials if their         fvisual impairment is to high(define to high?)
+• for data from a whole participant:<br>
+    if they rated all likleness/recognitions the same, if the answered in <1s if they took longer than 10s 5 or more trials if their         fvisual impairment is to high(define to high?)